jebrinton/cs506finalproject/README.md

 ### Model Architecture

-This project uses a feedforward neural network (specifically `MLPRegressor` from `scikit-learn`) to forecast future daily maximum temperatures (`TMAX`).
+This model uses a feedforward neural network (specifically `MLPRegressor` from `scikit-learn`) to forecast future daily maximum temperatures (`TMAX`).
 The model learns using historical data and cyclical date features to improve seasonal awareness.

 #### Key Components:
 1. **Lookback Window (30 days)**: The model uses the past 30 days of data to predict the next day.